aleen42/PersonalWiki/Programming/JavaScript/Framework/react/interactivity_dynamic_uis/interactivity_dynamic_uis.md

 React has implemented **a synthetic event system** to ensure that all events behave similarly in all browsers with knowing how to bubble and capture events.

+### Under the Hood: Autobinding and Event Delegation